magomimmo/modern-cljs/doc/tutorial-01.md

 compilation task as the only explicit dependency of the project by adding it to the `:dependencies` keyword.

-Note that we did not include any `clojure` and `clojurescript` dependencies.
-This is because `boot-cljs` depends on them and it will be able to automagically download the corresponding releases it knows to work well with it.
+Note that even if we did not include any `clojure` and `clojurescript` dependencies, `boot` will be able to automagically download the corresponding releases it knows to work well with it.

 Finally, the `require` form makes the `cljs` task visible to the `boot` command.